uz0/llm/CONTRIBUTING.md

 #### Completeness (10%)
 - Is the coverage comprehensive?
 - Are edge cases addressed?
-- Prerequisites clearly stated?
+- Are prerequisites clearly stated?
-- Next steps provided?
+- Are next steps provided?

 ## 🎨 Style Guide